-Although these are common scenarios, any time an individual’s failure to exercise due care directly results in a death, a wrongful death claim may be appropriate.
+Although these are common scenarios, any time an individual’s failure to exercise due care directly results in someone’s untimely passing, a wrongful death claim may be appropriate.
 However, a party may only be held accountable for their failure to exercise due care if they owed a duty to the individual they harmed.
-A wrongful death lawyer in Lincoln could help assess the duty a negligent actor owed to the deceased.
+A wrongful death lawyer in Lincoln can help assess the duty a negligent actor owed to the deceased.

 Whether the incident involved one individual, a company, or a governmental entity, it can be difficult to accurately identify the responsible parties in a wrongful death case.
-A well-versed attorney could help determine which parties may be held accountable in a wrongful death action.
+A well-versed attorney at Berry Law can help determine which parties may be held accountable in a wrongful death action.

-Under Nebraska Revised Statutes § 30-810, a wrongful death lawsuit may be appropriate when a death occurs due to negligence or a wrongful act.
+Under Neb.
+Rev. Stat. §30-810, a wrongful death lawsuit may be appropriate when a death occurs due to negligence or a wrongful act.
 However, for a claim to be valid, the personal representative of the deceased must file the wrongful death action within two years of the date of death.
 If a wrongful death action is not filed within two years of the date of death, then the family may not be able to recover compensation.

-Other items of damages may be available in a wrongful death action as well, depending on the specific circumstances.
+Loss of earnings covers the value of the household services that the deceased provided.
+However, family members may not seek compensation for their emotional trauma from the unexpected loss of a loved one.
 A wrongful death lawyer in Lincoln can guide families through the types of damages that may be available in a specific case.

 Work with a Lincoln Wrongful Death Attorney

 If you suspect that an act of negligence or other wrongful act resulted in the death of your loved one, you may be entitled to compensation.
-We understand that this is often a difficult situation, but an attorney could help you with the legal process of recovery, allowing you more time to focus on moving forward with your family.
+We understand that this is often a difficult situation, but an attorney at Berry Law can help you with the legal process of recovery, allowing you more time to focus on moving forward with your family.
 Contact a Lincoln wrongful death lawyer from Berry Law to schedule a consultation and discuss your case.